aymanhaque/HackAI25/README.md

 # 📊 Prism — AI-Powered Financial Report Advisor

-FinSight is an AI-powered assistant designed for investors, analysts, and shareholders.
+PRISM is an AI-powered assistant designed for investors, analysts, and shareholders.
 It leverages Retrieval-Augmented Generation (RAG), Google Gemini, LangChain, and ChromaDB to make financial reports accessible, understandable, and actionable.

 ## 🚀 Features